-- a.
+a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe. [help] - b.
+If so, specifically describe. [help]

+No structures or sites are known to be located on the site.

+b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. [help] - c.
+Please list any professional studies conducted at the site to identify such resources. [help]

+None have been observed.

+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. [help] - d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. [help]

+No cultural or historical impacts

+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required. [help]